 I have used this lovely compote in my delicious, easy and super impressive dessert Pancakes (Crepes) with Mascarpone Cream & Cranberry Compote.
 Perfect for Pancake Day and Valentine’s Day too!

-Quick Cranberry Compote with Rosemary
+Easy Cranberry Compote (Sauce) with Rosemary

 - 250 g fresh or frozen cranberries